Note 1 - Description of Business

 In accordance with the Financial Accounting Standards Board’s (“FASB”) standard on going concern, Accounting Standard Update (“ASU”) No. 2014-15, Disclosure of Uncertainties about an Entity’s Ability to Continue as a Going Concern (“ASU 2014-15”), we assess going concern uncertainty in our consolidated financial statements to determine if we have sufficient cash, cash equivalents and working capital on hand, including marketable equity securities, and any available borrowings on loans, to operate for a period of at least one year from the date the consolidated financial statements are issued, which is defined to as the “look-forward period” in ASU 2014-15.
 As part of this assessment, based on conditions that are known and reasonably knowable to us, we will consider various scenarios, forecasts, projections, estimates and will make certain key assumptions, including the timing and nature of projected cash expenditures or programs, and our ability to delay or curtail expenditures or programs, if necessary, among other factors.
 Based on this assessment, as necessary or applicable, we make certain assumptions regarding implementing curtailments or delays in the nature and timing of programs and expenditures to the extent we deem probable that such implementations can be achieved and we have the proper authority to execute them within the look-forward period in accordance with ASU 2014-15.

 The accompanying condensed consolidated financial statements have been prepared on the basis that we will continue as a going concern, which contemplates realization of assets and the satisfaction of liabilities in the normal course of business.
-However, since our inception we have incurred recurring losses from operations, used cash from operating activities, and relied on capital raising transactions to continue ongoing operations.
-During the six months ended June 30, 2022 and June 30, 2021, we incurred losses from operations of $49.9 million and $9.6 million, respectively, and used cash in operating activities of $7.2 million and $3.7 million, respectively.
-As of June 30, 2022, we had a working capital deficit of $13.2 million with $5.1 million in cash available to fund future operations.
+However, since our inception we have experienced recurring losses from operations, used cash from operating activities, and relied on capital raising transactions to continue ongoing operations.
+During the nine months ended September 30, 2022 and September 30, 2021, we incurred losses from operations of $11.1 million, excluding impairments, and $13.3 million, respectively, and used cash in operating activities of $10.5 million and $5.1 million, respectively.
+As of September 30, 2022, we had a working capital deficit of $6.8 million with $2.5 million in cash available to fund future operations.
 Furthermore, on May 24, 2022, we received a notice (the “Notice”) from The Nasdaq Stock Market LLC indicating that the bid price of the Company’s common stock, par value $0.0001 per share (“Common Stock”), is not currently in compliance with the requirement to maintain a minimum bid price of $1.00 per share for continued listing on the Nasdaq Capital Market (the “Nasdaq Market”).
 The Notice has no immediate effect on the continued listing status of our Common Stock on the Nasdaq Market, and, therefore, our listing remains fully effective.
 We are provided a compliance period of 180 calendar days from the date of the Notice, or until November 21, 2022, to regain compliance with the minimum closing bid requirement.
-These factors raise substantial doubt regarding the ability of the Company to continue as a going concern.
+On November 8, 2022, we completed a reverse stock split of 20-for-1 (the “Reverse Stock Split”) to address our bid price compliance and believe that we will regain compliance with the bid price requirement by November 21, 2022.
+Collectively, these factors raise substantial doubt regarding the ability of the Company to continue as a going concern.

-Management’s plan for the Company to continue as a going concern includes several initiatives and actions including those impacting our short and intermediate term financing, continuing costs, primarily labor and employee benefits, our working capital and the liquidity of our Common Stock.
-Certain of these initiatives and actions began during the quarter ended June 30, 2022 while others were initiated in July 2022.
+Management’s plan for the Company to continue as a going concern includes several initiatives and actions including those impacting continuing costs, primarily labor and technology, including hosting and applications, working capital, our short and intermediate term financing and the liquidity of our Common Stock.
+Certain of these initiatives and actions began during the second quarter of 2022 while others were initiated thereafter and through the second week of November 2022.

 Our ability to continue as a going concern is dependent upon our ability to successfully execute the plans described above and attain profitable operations.
 Despite the comprehensive scope of our plans, the inherent risks associated with their successful execution are not sufficient to fully overcome substantial doubt about our ability to continue as a going concern for one year from the date of issuance of the consolidated financial statements.
 Accordingly, if we are unable to raise sufficient capital we may have to reduce operations which could significantly and adversely affect our results of operations.
 If we fail to meet the financial covenants of the Senior Convertible Notes and cannot obtain a waiver from such provisions or otherwise come to an agreement with the holders of our debt, such holders may declare a default on the debt which could subject our assets to seizure and sale, negatively impacting our business.